osxmidi/LinVst/README.md

 Results can vary from system to system, so some distros, setups and Wine versions might be better than some others in terms of latency.
 Latency also depends on the audio hardware/drivers as well.

+On Ubuntu or Ubuntu-based distributions (such as elementary OS), you can install the `linux-lowlatency-hwe-[version]` package for the low latency kernel.

+In general, setting CPU governors for all cores to "performance" can make a significant difference to performance.

-For more information on latency on Linux, see [this page](https://wiki.linuxaudio.org/wiki/system_configuration).
+For more information on audio latency and performance on Linux, see [this page](https://wiki.linuxaudio.org/wiki/system_configuration).

 Various notes:
 - rtirq https://github.com/rncbc/rtirq (rtirq-init for Ubuntu/Debian) may have some effect.
 Ubuntu Studio and it's low latency kernel combined with rtirq-init, can produce reasonable latency results.